unlock-protocol/unlock/unlock-protocol-com/blog/guildxyz-telegram.md

 Ok!
 The Telegram side is in good shape now.

-Head back over the the Guild.xyz site, and set up the token gate using an Unlock lock.
+Head back over to the Guild.xyz site, and set up the token gate using an Unlock lock.

 ![guild-screenshot-gif](/images/blog/guildxyz-launch/unlock-protocol-guildxyz.gif)